 Meet our Therapy Pets

 Our residents and staff enjoy the loving companionship of our live-in service animals.
 At Nuʻuanu, we have Cookie the Havanese and Mimi the tabby cat.
 At Bayside, Pepper the Labradoodle is the resident therapy pet.
+Luna the Labradoodle is the resident therapy pet at our Pali location.

-Many of our residents grew up with animals and immediately connect with Pepper, Mimi and Cookie.
+Many of our residents grew up with animals and immediately connect with Luna, Pepper, Mimi and Cookie.
 They are excited to help feed, groom, and spoil them.
-Pepper, Mimi, and Cookie all provide unconditional love and friendship to our residents and their families and make our house a home.
+Luna, Pepper, Mimi, and Cookie all provide unconditional love and friendship to our residents and their families and make our house a home.

 Our Bayside residents and staff enjoy the company of Pepper the Labradoodle.
 Pepper was trained by Hawaii Fi-Do as a companion service dog.
 She enjoys watching our chefs in action (safely from outside the kitchen) or sitting next to our residents and having her back rubbed.